practicalli/clojure-cli-config/README.md

 The order of additional repositories consulted is not guaranteed, so may cause unpredictable side effects in the project build especially if `RELEASE` or `LATEST` tags are used rather than a numeric library version.

-Maven supports [explicit mirror definition](https://maven.apache.org/guides/mini/guide-mirror-settings.html) in `~/.m2/settings.xml` and Clojure CLI tools(tools.deps) supports this configuration.
+Maven supports [explicit mirror definition](https://maven.apache.org/guides/mini/guide-mirror-settings.html) in `~/.m2/settings.xml` and Clojure CLI  supports this configuration.
 Adding Maven Central or a mirror to  `~/.m2/settings.xml` negates the need for its entry in deps.edn configuration.

 ## Recommended repositories